Wildfire burns state forest near Minnesota side of river

 On Sunday, the “Zuni” crew of 15 hotshot firefighters from New Mexico arrived at the incident.
 The hotshots are a fully-certified crew based on the Zuni Indian Reservation, home to the Zuni Pueblo people.

 The fire remained mostly manageable in the following days, but firefighters continued to have concerns that falling leaves catching fire and blowing across containment lines could let the fire escape.
-Yesterday, the Incident Command Team reported mop-up work continued, but that a small area inside the fire zone had started burning again from suspected leaf drop.
+Wednesday, the Incident Command Team reported that a small area inside the fire zone had started burning again from suspected leaf drop.
 The blaze was suppressed by firefighters.

 More information: